 - Seed in lieu of foreclosure

-- FHA insured mortgage loan borrowers can qualify for a FHA loans after two years after a Chapter 7 bankruptcy discharged date
+- Borrowers can qualify for an FHA loan after two-years after a Chapter 7 bankruptcy discharged date

 - Three years after short sales, foreclosures, deed in lieu of foreclosure where conventional loans require a minimum waiting period of 4 years after a Chapter 7 Bankruptcy, deed in lieu of foreclosure, and short sale and 7 years after a foreclosure.